gedonizr6/noop/subgame-cuckold.md

+- players
+  - male children of rich people
+  - female porno actors
+  - goats (the victim)
-- the players should have their upload ed adult movies so that other players could wathc them
+- the players should create adult videos
+ - then video distributed over internet as to the other players could wathc them
 - when player1 watch player2's content then
   - the period when player1 has no errection leads to some penalty to  player2
   - if player1 ejaculated then player1 will meet the actors from this content